ivan-gusiev/prolog-rs/docs/publishing-query-results.md

 as well as machine heap during execution.
 1. During compilation, establish the mapping `RegPtr -> VarName`
 2. During execution, transform it to the `HeapPtr -> VarName` mapping
-3. After the machine stops successfully, decompile the corresponding heap pointers, and assign them to the correct variable names.
+3. After the machine stops successfully, construct the terms from the corresponding heap pointers, and assign them to the correct variable names.

 To enable step 2, we used to attach a runtime hook to the machine, which binds the query variables to the heap just after the